 FAST (administrative system) configuration:

 FAST assigns different policies ID to different MYGA terms.
 For example, if a client buys MYGA3, MYGA5, and MYGA7, they buy three (3) different policies.
 This is the admin system choice, and not the business requirements.

+Not the case for FIA, 50% allocated to option 1, 40% to option 2, 10% to fixed.

 Renewal.
 At least thirty (30) days, but no more than forty-five (45) days, immediately prior to the end of the Initial Interest Rate Guarantee Period or any subsequent Guarantee Period, we will send You a notification.
 This notification will tell You the date the Guarantee Period is ending and provide the renewal crediting rate and Surrender Charges in effect for the subsequent Guarantee Period.
 In the 30-day period prior to the end of the Initial Interest Rate Guarantee Period, you may elect to: